InfluxDB data elements

-A series includes timestamps and field values for a given series key.
-From the sample data, here’s a series key and the corresponding series:
+A series includes timestamps and field values for a given series key–for example, the sample data contains the following series key and corresponding series:

 Understanding the concept of a series is essential when designing your schema and working with your data in InfluxDB.

-A point includes the series key, a field value, and a timestamp.
-For example, a single point from the sample data looks like this:
+A point includes the series key, a field value, and a timestamp–for example, a single point from the sample data:

 2019-08-18T00:00:00Z census ants 30 portland mullen